Ctri-The-Third/SpaceTraders_dispatcher/blog/week6.md

  * How to handle systems that _were_ uncharted but are now charted? the upsert doesn't delete the "UNCHARTED" tag.
  * An event driven thing? or an ETL?
 * be selective about which contracts we accept - we should only accept contracts we can fulfill - either because we can buy/sell, or because we can mine/fulfill.
-* Satelites should/ could be deployed to shipyards and marketplaces of value.
+* ☑️Satelites should/ could be deployed to shipyards and marketplaces of value.
- * Each shipyard with the lowest_cost available should get a satelite.
+ * ✅ Each shipyard with the lowest_cost available should get a satelite.
  * extra satelites should be deployed to the marketplaces facilitating the current thing.
-* Currently whenever we want to make a change, we have to reset the dispatcher.
+* ✅ Currently whenever we want to make a change, we have to reset the dispatcher.
 I didn't realise how much of an impact it makes, but even a single restart knocks about a thousand credits off the hour's outcome.
- * Dispatcher needs to stop refreshing threads for ships that aren't returned by the "unlocked" function - this will let us change who they're locked to in the DB, and have the new dispatcher pick them up as they phase off the old dispatcher.
+ * ✅ Dispatcher needs to stop refreshing threads for ships that aren't returned by the "unlocked" function (already implemented).
+To phase between them, switch the lock from one to the other, ideally 10 at a time to avoid old_node tanking before new_node is up to speed.
- * Dispatchers need better names - have ChatGPT come up with 50 possibilities.
+ * ✅ Dispatchers need better names - have ChatGPT come up with 50 possibilities.
  * What's the best ship / behaviour to expand more of?
 Is it an excavator, a freighter, or an ore hound?
    * How have the behaviours been performing in the last hour?
 ## Tasks